dreamportdev/Osdev-Notes/Build_Process/LinkerScripts.md

 For the rest of this section we'll assume you're using *elf* as your file format.
 If you're building a UEFI binary you'll need to use PE/COFF+ instead, and that's a separate beast of it's own.
 There's nothing x86 specific here, but it was written with x86 in mind, other architectures may have slight differences.
 We also reference some fields of structs, these are described very plainly in the elf64 base specification.

 ## Anatomy of a Script
-A linker script is made up of 4 main area:
+A linker script is made up of 4 main areas:

 - **Options**: A collection of options that can be set within the linker, to change how the output binary is generated.
+These normally take the form `OPTION_NAME(VALUE)`.
 - **Memory**: This tells the linker what memory is available, and where, on the target device.
-Is absent the linker assumes RAM starts at 0 and covers all memory addresses.
-This is what we want for x86, so this section is usually absent.
+If absent the linker assumes RAM starts at 0 and covers all memory addresses.
+This is what we want for x86, so this section is usually not specified.
 - **Program Headers**: Program headers are specific to the elf format.
 They describe how the data of the elf file should be loaded into memory before it is run.
 - **Sections**: These tell the linker how to map the sections of the object files into the final elf file.